TileDB-SOMA-ML

 _query_ids

-Shuffle-chunk and partition (across GPU and DataLoader-worker processes) while reading from a SOMA Experiment
+Shuffle-chunk and partition (across GPU and DataLoader-worker processes) while reading from a SOMA Experiment.

 QueryIDs

-- class tiledbsoma_ml._query_ids.QueryIDs(*, obs_joinids: ndarray[Any, dtype[int64]], var_joinids: ndarray[Any, dtype[int64]], partition: Partition | None = None)[source]
+- class tiledbsoma_ml._query_ids.QueryIDs(*, obs_joinids: ndarray[tuple[Any, ...], dtype[int64]], var_joinids: ndarray[tuple[Any, ...], dtype[int64]], partition: Partition | None = None)[source]

 Wrapper for obs and var IDs from an

-.Serializable across multiple processes.
+ExperimentAxisQuery.Serializable across multiple processes.

 - partition: Partition | None